pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

 ## Use annotate to mark the target Pod

 You can use `kubectl annotate` to mark the target Pod component of the TiDB cluster.
-After marking, the TiDB Operator automatically performs graceful logoff of the Pod and restarts the cluster.
+After marking, the TiDB Operator automatically performs graceful logoff of the Pod and restarts the target Pod.
 To mark the target Pod, run the following command:

 {{< copyable "shell-regular" >}}